Then Jerico: Career

-In 1998, Shaw re-activated Then Jerico, writing the materials for Orgasmaphobia, a self-financed album released on Eagle Rock.
+In 1998, Shaw re-activated Then Jerico, writing the material for Orgasmaphobia, a self-financed album released on Eagle Rock.
 The album was co-produced by Mark Shaw and Andy Taylor with collaborations from Taylor, Simple Minds' keyboard player Mick MacNeil and author Iain Banks.
-In 2000, a live album Alive & Exposed was released by Yeaah!
+In 2000, a live album, Alive & Exposed, was released by Yeaah!
 Records credited to 'Then Jerico...
 Mark Shaw Etc.'.
 It was a recording made in the summer of 1992 of a concert at the Grand Theatre, Clapham in London.
-It contained a new song "Step into the Light".
+It contained a new song, "Step into the Light".

 Shaw embarked on a new Then Jerico tour in 2012 with an original line-up of the band, made up of Mark Shaw, guitarists Rob Downes and Scott Taylor, bass player Jasper Stainthorpe and drummer Steve Wren.

 A 'Reprise Tour' was launched for 2013 to promote the release of the Reprise compilation album on Warner / Rhino Music with a number of appearances including at Henley's Rewind the 80s Music and at the Let's Rock Bristol festivals.

-In February 2014, the 'original' Then Jerico called it a day; however, lead singer Mark Shaw continued, as he vowed to do, with a new line-up to fulfill Let's Rock festival dates in May, June and July that year.
+In February 2014, the 'original' Then Jerico discontinued; however, lead singer Mark Shaw continued, as he vowed to do, with a new line-up to fulfill Let's Rock festival dates in May, June and July that year.
 In 2015, Shaw played club shows prior to a performance at "Let's Rock London", on Clapham Common, London, on 16 July 2016.
+Mark Shaw has also worked intermittently with singer Tony Hadley and the SAS Band.

 On 27 April 2020, guitarist Scott Taylor died at the age of 58 from a brain tumour.